manwaring/lambda-wrapper/README.md

   headers: { [name: string]: string }; // headers param payload as key-value pairs if exists (otherwise null)
   testRequest: boolean; // indicates if this is a test request - looks for a header matching process.env.TEST_REQUEST_HEADER (dynamic from application) or 'Test-Request' (default)
-  auth: any; // auth context from custom authorizer if exists (otherwise null) success(payload: any): void; // returns 200 status with payload invalid(errors: string[]): void; // returns 400 status with errors in payload redirect(url: string): void; // returns 302 redirect with new url error(error: any): void; // returns 500 status with error and original request payload }
+  auth: any; // auth context from custom authorizer if exists (otherwise null) success(payload?: any): void; // returns 200 status with payload invalid(errors?: string[]): void; // returns 400 status with errors in payload redirect(url: string): void; // returns 302 redirect with new url error(error?: any): void; // returns 500 status with error and original request payload }
 ```